 - 5mg CBD per treat/30 treats /150mg CBD

 Holistapet CBD dog treats +Stress & Anxiety Relief are enhanced with L-Theanine and Chamomile to increase alpha wave generation and lower your pet’s anxiety.
-These unique calming herbs combined with other key superfoods like Hemp Seed Powder and Pure CBD Oil are essential to help your dog maintain calm energy and a peaceful relaxed state in any stressful or nerve-racking situation.
+CBD Dog Treats For Anxiety is combined with other key superfoods like Hemp Seed Powder and Pure CBD Oil For Dogs are essential to help your dog maintain calm energy and a peaceful relaxed state in any stressful or nerve-racking situation.
 This formula is perfect for animals who suffer from anxiety, stress & phobias.
 Pet’s who show fear of fireworks, thunder or loud noise.
 Pets with severe separation issues or traveling anxiety.
 Also good for animals with nervous stomachs.

 - L-Theanine – Decreases anxiety. promotes stress relief and relaxation.